d2l-ai/d2l-en/chapter_introduction/index.md

 * Object recognition likewise has come a long way.
 Estimating the object in a picture was a fairly challenging task in 2010.
 On the ImageNet benchmark :cite:`Lin.Lv.Zhu.ea.2010` achieved a top-5 error rate of 28%.
 By 2017, :cite:`Hu.Shen.Sun.2018` reduced this error rate to 2.25%.
-Similarly stunning results have been achieved for identifying birds, or diagnosing skin cancer.
+Similarly, stunning results have been achieved for identifying birds, or diagnosing skin cancer.
 * Games used to be a bastion of human intelligence.
   Starting from TDGammon [23], a program for playing Backgammon